Skip to main content

 Research synthesisModerate evidenceModerate effect4 studies · 4 beneficial · 0 neutral · 0 harmful

-• Studied populations: individuals with type 2 diabetes, adults, young healthy participants, heat-exposed workers
+• Studied populations: individuals with type 2 diabetes, general adults, young healthy adults, heat-exposed workers

 Doses used in studies